 Bulletproof insulated glass units (IGU) are a unique product.
 They contain an air gap that provides a critical thermal break.
 The IGU gap often contains normal air, but also may be filled with inert gasses such as argon to improve the insulating properties.
 Additionally, desiccant is often included to absorb moisture between the panes and prevent fogging.
 Sealing around the outside of an IGU is critical to maintain the purity of the gap space or dissipation of the inert gas.
 The process for creating insulated glass units is very similar to LP and GCP.

 While IGS traditionally contain polycarbonate layers for increased protection, Total Security Solutions has introduced a new class of all-glass bulletproof insulated glass units.
-These all-glass IGUs contain no polycarbonate and use a speciality interlayer film to achieve ever increasing levels of protection.
+These all-glass IGUs contain no polycarbonate and use a specialty interlayer film to achieve ever increasing levels of protection.
 Ballistic IGUs are available in Levels 1 through 5.

 Why the Makeup of Bulletproof Glass Matters